 It is important to have the necessary safety training to handle dangerous equipment.
 Furthermore, you should wear protective eye glasses when working with wood, metal, glass, or chemicals.
 While some eye injuries may occur suddenly, other types of vision damage may develop over time.
 Looking at a computer screen for hours at a time could cause wear and tear on the structures of your eyes, resulting in vision loss.

 Seek Compensation for Your Eye Injury with the Help of Our Attorneys

-At The Law Offices of Nathaniel F. Hansford, LLC, we provide experienced legal services to our clients.
+At Hansford McDaniel LLC, we provide experienced legal services to our clients.
 If you have suffered an eye injury or permanent vision loss at work, we will discuss your options for pursuing financial relief.
 Depending on the situation, you may be able to receive a settlement for lost wages, permanent or temporary disability, medical bills, and other injury-related expenses.
 We know you are going through a stressful time.
 That is why our Atlanta workers’ comp lawyers will communicate with you and handle the legal aspects of your case throughout the process.

 Contact us today to discuss your situation with a member of our team.
 We offer free consultations for your convenience.